 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Austin-Bergstrom Airport.

 What to Expect

-Austin Airport (code: AUS) consists of two terminals: the main Barbara Jordan Terminal, serving all major airlines, and the new, smaller South Terminal, serving Allegiant Air and Frontier Airlines.
+Austin Airport (code: AUS) consists of two terminals: the main Barbara Jordan Terminal, serving all major airlines, and the new, smaller South Terminal, serving Allegiant Air, Frontier Airlines, and Red Way.
 The two terminals are connected by a shuttle bus that must fully exit the airport grounds in order to travel between terminals, taking about 15-20 minutes.

 The Barbara Jordan Terminal offers a good range of services and amenities.
 Given that it serves the “Live Music Capital of the World”, it’s fitting that there is a live music stage, featuring local talent.
 Travellers can expect a variety of shopping and dining options, mobile charging, and free WiFi.
 All shops and restaurants close overnight, so it’s worth purchasing drinks and snacks for later as the vending machines leave something to be desired.
 The South Terminal, while much more basic, does have an airside outdoor patio area with a food truck and plenty of seating – the first post-security outdoor area in Texas!
 Indoors, you’ll find free WiFi, charging stations and a few grab and go snacks.
 For those looking for a little added comfort, there are first class lounges in the Barbara Jordan Terminal that economy class passengers can pay to access.
 See Airport Lounges below for locations and rates.